Gkmb2390/stock-analysis/VBAChallengeREADME.md

 ## Nest for Loops for Refactored Analysis
 As mentioned above the main issue I found with the refactored code was the inclusion of the "tickerindex" variable.
 Since step 3d was not originally detailed in the module 2 solution, it required a fair amount of testing and research to better understand where it should be included.
 The hint for how to increase the volume of the current ticker volumes was not as helpful as I imagined it would be, see code below.

             *tickervolumes(tickerindex) = tickervolumes(tickerindex) + cells(i,8).value*

 Each time I attempted to run that code, I would recieve an overflow error message; so having dedicated several hours to attempting it with that code I improvised a workaround - using code from Module 2 and creating a nested loop for parts 2b - 3d, using the code listed below:

-''2b) Loop over all the rows in the spreadsheet.
+    \'2b) Loop over all the rows in the spreadsheet.
         For i = 2 To RowCount
         'loop for tickers
             For j = 0 To 11
     '3a) Increase volume for current ticker
             If Cells(i, 1).Value = tickers(j) Then
             tickerVolumes(j) = tickerVolumes(j) + Cells(i, 8).Value
             End If
-        '3b) Check if the current row is the first row with the selected tickerIndex.
+     3b) Check if the current row is the first row with the selected tickerIndex.
             If Cells(i, 1).Value = tickers(j) And Cells(i - 1, 1).Value <> tickers(j) Then
             tickerStartingPrices(j) = Cells(i, 6).Value
             End If
      '3c) check if the current row is the last row with the selected tickers If Cells(i, 1).Value = tickers(j) And Cells(i + 1, 1).Value <> tickers(j) Then
             tickerEndingPrices(j) = Cells(i, 6).Value
             End If
      '3d Increase the tickerIndex.
             If Cells(i, 1).Value = tickers(j) And Cells(i + 1, 1).Value <> tickers(j) Then
             tickerindex = tickerindex + 1
-            End If
+            End If\

 ## Nested Loop Explanation
 The above section of code is where the heavy lifting is happening for the variable ticker calculations.
 I will walk through the interactions occuring in each section/subsection below.